nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 [length_dist field](https://github.com/torproject/tor/blob/35e978da61efa04af9a5ab2399dff863bc6fb20a/src/core/or/circuitpadding.h#L362)
 of the `circpad_state_t` structure.

-The `length_dist` field is basically a probability distribution similar to the padding probability distributions we talked about in section XXX, which applies to a specific machine state and specifies the amount of padding we are willing to send during that state.
+The `length_dist` field is basically a probability distribution similar to the padding probability distributions, which applies to a specific machine state and specifies the amount of padding we are willing to send during that state.
 This value gets sampled when we transition to that state (TODO document this in the code).

 ### 3.5.
 Specifying Overhead Limits